-The Living Word: The Revelation of Jesus Christ in Scripture provides an introduction to Sacred Scripture, with a particular focus on Jesus Christ as the fulfillment of salvation history.
+The Living Word: The Revelation of Jesus Christ in Scripture provides students with an overview of the Sacred Scriptures.
+A significant component of this course involves Altaration: The Mystery of the Mass Revealed, a powerful cinematography on the Mass and priesthood which inspires students to grow a deep and lasting love for the Mass.
+This course gives students an understanding of their faith using Scripture and Tradition.
 Revelation, both Divine and natural, is explored, as are inspiration, interpretation, and exegesis.
-The students encounter the people of salvation history, including the early leaders of Israel; the judges, kings, and the prophets; and the history of salvation as revealed in the New Testament.
-Students also learn about the role of Scripture in the life of faith of the individual as well as the life of the Church.
-One-half credit.
+Students will study Sacred Scripture, with a particular emphasis on Jesus as the fulfillment of salvation history.
+The students encounter the people of salvation history, including the early leaders of Israel; the judge, kings, and the prophets and the history of salvation as revealed in the New Testament.
+Students also learn about the role of Scripture in the life of faith of the individuals as well as the life of the Church.
+One credit.